A Burberry billboard advert on the corner of a building in Los Angeles, California. Photo by Pete Pedroza.

 With a Fashion Marketing degree, you can work in the private, public and voluntary sectors in communications, research and enterprising.
 You'll thrive if you relish the challenge of networking and creating business relationships or want to work behind the scenes with analysis and data handling.

-Areas you can work in with a Fashion Marketing degree
+Jobs you can get with a Fashion Marketing Degree

-Common areas and industries for Fashion Marketing graduates include:
+Common career paths and industries for Fashion Marketing graduates include:

 Jobs you can get with a Fashion Marketing degree